Skip to content

 Like Rice, Jude Bellingham earned a massive summer move and he has enjoyed an extraordinary start to his Real Madrid career.

-Appointed Borussia Dortmund's youngest ever captain last season, Bellingham has quickly emerged as one of the key players for Los Blancos in La Liga and the Champions League, and he was arguably England's best player at last year's World Cup.
+Appointed Borussia Dortmund's youngest ever captain last season, Bellingham has quickly emerged as one of the key players for Los Blancos in La Liga and the Champions League, and he was arguably England's best player at the 2022 World Cup.

 Arsenal winger Bukayo Saka is one of the first names on the team sheet for Southgate's England.
 Blessed with pace and trickery, the 22-year-old has developed into one of the best wingers in the Premier League.